Another Chinese city goes into lockdown amid new COVID-19 threat | Health

 Another Chinese city goes into lockdown amid new COVID-19 threat

-Chinese authorities introduced new COVID-19 curbs in areas surrounding Beijing on Tuesday, putting 4.9 million residents under lockdown as new infections raised worries about a second wave in a nation that has mostly contained the disease.
+China imposed new coronavirus curbs in areas near Beijing on Tuesday, putting 4.9 million people in Langfang city under lockdown as new infections raised worries about a second wave in a country that has mostly contained the disease.

-The number of new cases in mainland China reported on Tuesday almost halved from a day earlier and remained a small fraction of what it saw at the height of the outbreak in early 2020.
-However, local authorities are implementing strict curbs whenever new cases emerge to prevent the kind of economic paralysis seen a year ago.
+The number of new cases in mainland China reported on Tuesday almost halved from a day earlier and remained a small fraction of those seen at the height of the outbreak in early 2020.
+However, authorities are implementing strict curbs whenever new cases emerge.
 The National Health Commission reported 55 new COVID-19 cases on Tuesday, down from 103 a day earlier.
 Hebei province, which surrounds Beijing, accounted for 40 of the 42 locally transmitted infections, with the capital and northeastern Heilongjiang province reporting one local case each.

+In a village in the south of Beijing that shares a border with Hebei, residents were stopping vehicles on Tuesday and asking to see health-tracking codes on mobile phones.
+"We have to be careful as we're near Guan, where COVID cases were reported today," said a volunteer security officer surnamed Wang, referring to a Hebei province county bordering Beijing.

+At a highway checkpoint near Beijing's border with Hebei, police in protective gowns ordered a car entering Beijing to return to Hebei after the driver was unable to show proof of a negative COVID-19 test.
+China's state planning agency said it expected population flows during next month's Lunar New Year period to be "markedly less" than in normal years, with a bigger share of people choosing cars over other transport.
+Many provinces have issued notices urging workers to stay put for the festival.

-The city of Langfang in Hebei on Tuesday said its 4.9 million residents will be put under home quarantine for seven days and be subject to mass COVID-19 testing.
-Two counties under Langfang's jurisdiction that border Beijing - Guan and Sanhe - had already announced home quarantine measures.
-Guan reported one new COVID-19 case but Sanhe did not say whether any of its residents were diagnosed with the disease.
+Langfang, southeast of Beijing, said its 4.9 million residents would be put under home quarantine for seven days and would be subject to mass COVID-19 testing.
+Also on Tuesday, China said a World Health Organization team investigating the origin of the coronavirus would arrive on Thursday in the city of Wuhan, where the virus emerged in late 2019, after a delay that Beijing has called a "misunderstanding".

-Shijiazhuang, Hebei's capital, has been hardest hit in the latest surge in infections and has already placed its 11 million people under lockdown.
-The province has shut off certain sections of highways and is ordering vehicles registered to Shijiazhuang to turn back.
-Gaocheng district in Shijiazhuang is gathering more than 20,000 people living in 12 remote villages into centralised quarantine as part of the city's COVID-19 control, state media China News Service reported late Monday.
+TEST AND VACCINATE Shijiazhuang, Hebei's capital, has been hardest hit in the latest surge in infections and has placed its 11 million people under lockdown.
+The province has shut sections of highway and is ordering vehicles registered to Shijiazhuang to turn back.

-Authorities in Beijing's Xicheng district said on Tuesday that the confirmed COVID-19 patient from Guan county works at a building in the district.
-At a village in the south of Beijing that shares a border with Hebei, residents were stopping vehicles and asking to see health-tracking codes on mobile phones.

-"Measures have tightened since Jan.
-8," said a volunteer security officer surnamed Wang.
-"We've to be careful as we're near Guan, where COVID cases were reported today."
-At a Beijing highway checkpoint near the border with Hebei, police officers in protective gowns ordered a car entering Beijing to return to Hebei after the driver was unable to show proof that he had passed a COVID-19 test.

-SPREADING A new guideline issued by the Beijing Center for Disease Prevention and Control recommended that taxi and ride-hailing operators suspend car-pooling services, the Communist Party-backed Beijing Daily reported on Tuesday.
+A new guideline issued by the Beijing Center for Disease Prevention and Control recommended that taxi and ride-hailing operators suspend car-pooling services, and that drivers should get weekly nucleic acid tests and be vaccinated in order to work, the ruling Communist Party-backed Beijing Daily reported.
+As of Jan.
+9, China had administered more than 9 million vaccine doses.

-The guideline also said that drivers should get a nucleic acid test for coronavirus every week and be vaccinated in order to work.
-Other provinces in China are reporting new confirmed or asymptomatic cases.
-Heilongjiang province reported 36 new asymptomatic cases in Wangkui county, which also went into lockdown on Monday.

-Authorities do not classify asymptomatic cases as confirmed COVID-19 infections.
-The cities of Yichun and Qiqihar in Heilongjiang on Tuesday reported one and seven new asymptomatic cases linked to Wangkui, respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)